All Episodes

 You're up next to the EIB network.

-Mega Ditto's from Philadelphia.
+Mega Dittos from Philadelphia.

 Thank you.

-I just want to let you know, Genos is packed.
+I just want to let you know, Geno's is packed.

 This has done wonders for Joey's business.

-Uh people are just dropping money off to show support for Joey.
+People are just dropping money off to show support for Joey.

-You're a regular customer at uh at uh Joe's place.
+You're a regular customer at Joe's place?

-And actually a little tidbit.
+And actually, a little tidbit.

-Ginos is also the same place that when Kerry was campaigning, he asked for Swiss cheese, and they looked at him like he had three heads.
+Geno's is also the same place that when Kerry was campaigning, he asked for Swiss cheese, and they looked at him like he had three heads.

 Is that the place?

-Yeah, he's holding his pinky up, just couldn't put his whole all all ten fingers on the uh well, uh eight fingers, two thumbs on the sand, but that's the that the place it happened, huh?
+Yeah, he's holding his pinky up, just couldn't put his whole, all ten fingers on the eight fingers, two thumbs on the sand.

 Yep.